abhchow/abhchow/articles/maths_powers.md

 \end{equation}
 $$

 You might remember that the definition of a square root is that when you multiply it by itself, you get the number under the square root.
 So if we were to represent it with a power, then it should just be half of one, which is what we saw earlier.
+NOTE: I feel like I could justify this better but I don't know how to word it